 7) Take advantage of the Rider Switch pass.

-Parents with children who can’t ride any longer have to miss out on the fun—Not with Rider Switch Pass.
+Parents with children of different ages who can and can’t ride have to miss out on the fun—not with Rider Switch Pass!
 Here’s how it works:

 - One parent or guardian waits outside with their younger child.

 - Another parent or guardian lets a cast member know they need a Rider Switch pass.

 - After the ride, hand over the pass to the parent or guardian waiting, and they can go through the past pass lane with up to two other riders.

 8) Take a walk on the wild side… in the morning.